-A fall 2019 aerial view of Founders Plaza, with statues of two of Appalachian’s co-founders, B.B.
-Dougherty and Lillie Shull Dougherty, and Founders Bell Pavilion.
+A fall 2022 aerial view of Founders Plaza, which features statues of App State co-founders B.B.
+Dougherty, D.D.
+Dougherty and Lillie Shull Dougherty.
+Founders Bell Pavilion is shown in the upper left corner of the image.
 Click on the image for a full view.
-Photo by Marie Freeman
+Photo by Wes Craig and Chase Reynolds

-Founders Plaza was one of several major construction projects completed recently at Appalachian State University to enhance the Appalachian Experience.
-The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
+Founders Plaza was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

-As a tribute to Appalachian’s founders, B.B. and D.D.
-Dougherty and Lillie Shull Dougherty, a new plaza was constructed in the Appalachian sign area off Hardin Street.
+As a tribute to App State’s founders, B.B. and D.D.
+Dougherty and Lillie Shull Dougherty, a new plaza was constructed in the university sign area off Hardin Street.
 Founders Plaza, dedicated Sept.
-5, 2018, provides a larger, more iconic setting for the Appalachian sign and a new outdoor space for studying, small gatherings and scheduled campus events.
-The university’s sculpture of B.B.
-Dougherty was placed prominently in the new plaza.
+5, 2018, provides a larger, more iconic setting for the university sign and a new outdoor space for studying, small gatherings and scheduled campus events.
+The university’s statue of B.B.
+Dougherty was placed prominently in the new plaza, with statues of Lillie Shull Dougherty and D.D.
+Dougherty installed in the plaza in 2019 and 2022, respectively.

 This $350,000 project fits into the Master Plan 2025’s description of a new campus gateway. (page 59)